-Beyond that we don't feel that you need instruction on how to light the fire in the bowl, invite some friends round at dusk, open some beers, a crisp Chablis perhaps, get some food on the grille, cook it, more beer, eat the food, remove the grille, get some logs on there and enjoy a wonderful evening round the fire catching up after a year of being apart.
+Beyond that we don't feel that you need instruction on how to light the fire in the bowl, invite some friends round at dusk, open some beers, a crisp Chablis perhaps, get some food on the grille (not supplied with this one), cook it, more beer, eat the food, remove the grille, get some logs on there and enjoy a wonderful evening round the fire catching up after a year of being apart.

-The Kerhai also lends itself as a planter - and even, if you seal up the hole a reflection pool.
+The Kerhai also lends itself as a planter - and even, if you seal up the hole, a reflection pool.